- Is it how we tell them about alcohol? The role of presentation formats in health education materials for lower educated students

 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: The influence of affect and cognition on adolescents’ intention to drink alcohol (Embargo until 28 January 2018)
+Chapter 4: The influence of affect and cognition on adolescents’ intention to drink alcohol (Embargo up to and including 28 January 2018)

-Chapter 5: A comparison of the effects of narrative versus statistical evidence in school health education for low educated adolescents (Embargo until 28 January 2018)
+Chapter 5: A comparison of the effects of narrative versus statistical evidence in school health education for low educated adolescents (Embargo up to and including 28 January 2018)

-Chapter 6: The added value of testimonials in health education materials (Embargo until 28 January 2018)
+Chapter 6: The added value of testimonials in health education materials (Embargo up to and including 28 January 2018)

-Chapter 7: The importance of imagery for effects of narratives in health education materials on knowledge (Embargo until 28 January 2018)
+Chapter 7: The importance of imagery for effects of narratives in health education materials on knowledge (Embargo up to and including 28 January 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.